 Please remember that your time report is due by the 5th of each month.
-Congratulations to Dr. Galburt

-March 2nd, 2022 - Eric Galburt, PhD, Associate Professor in Biochemistry and Molecular Biophysics, received a new five-year MIRA grant award from National Institute of General Medical Sciences for his research entitled "Molecular Mechanisms of Transcription Initiation and DNA Repair".
 Research in the Lohman Lab focuses on obtaining a molecular understanding of the mechanisms of protein-nucleic acid interactions involved in DNA metabolism, in particular, DNA motor proteins (helicases/translocases) and single stranded DNA binding proteins.
 Thermodynamic, kinetic, structural and single molecule approaches are used to probe these interactions at the molecular level.